Yuva-22/QRcode-Generator/README.md

-# Qrcode-generator-and-whatsapp-automation
+## Qrcode-generator-and-whatsapp-automation

-The Website is developed to Generate QR code for any link you provide.
+The website is designed to generate QR code for the provided URL and Whatsapp Automation is enabled to send the generated QR to your whatsapp